jayyufreeosk/case_list_refresh/README.md

 ## Directions

 1. Make sure to edit the config file to reflect mysql credentials and source/destination directories.
 2. Make sure to have `Food_Mapping.xlsx` in the data directory.
+If in main directory, relocate the file into data.
 3. Run either `caselist_refresher.py` or `caselist_refresher_auto.py` to start the process.
 4. Check `app.log` to see if any errors come up.
 5. If using the notebook, make sure to import the config file for proper use.